 Catholic Scripture Study International

 The Scripture Study group at Immaculate Conception Parish meets once a week.
 Presently there are two study groups that convene.
 One group meets on Thursday evenings from 7:00- 8:30 P.M., the other group meets on Thursday mornings from 9:15- 10:45 A.M.
 The study group utilizes the Catholic Scripture Study International program course of studies.
 Program offerings include works of Scripture from the Bible, Papal Encyclicals, and Vatican II.
 For more information on Catholic Scripture Study International please refer to the program’s website: CSSPROGRAM.NET.
-For further information regarding the program at Immaculate Conception please contact Susan Younker, program coordinator at (231) 590.6423 or e-mail [email protected].
+For further information contact the parish office.

 TC Frassati- Young Adult Ministry